jaimebuelta/django-docker-template/README.md

             The service is available in http://localhost:8080/ when called through docker-compose.
             Please note that the container opens port 80.

   Once build, it can be used directly from the built container, though it need to connect to a valid db.
+And fill the environment variables adequately.
 A simple test can be done in

 ```
     # Start the container djangodocker_server routing its port 80 to locahost:8080
-    docker run -it --name test -p 8080:80 djangodocker_server
+    docker run -it --name test -p 8080:80 --env-file=your_environment.env templatesite
 ```
   The command option `-it` allows to stop the container hitting CTRL+C, as it connects to it, instead of having to use `docker stop test`.
 See [Docker documentation](https://docs.docker.com/engine/reference/commandline/run/#examples) for more details.

   The container will be configurable using environment variables.
 Check the available values in the environment.env file.
 These variables will need to point to the proper deployment values.
-In the file they are defined for development purposes.
+In the file they are defined for development purposes, but they won't work for a test outside that, as they refer to docker-compose specific values.
   Also note that any changes to the contaniner won't be in effect until is rebuild.